rlepigre/itauto/README.md

-# itauto : an  Extensible Intuitionistic SAT solver
+# itauto: an extensible intuitionistic SAT solver

-## Contexte and Motivation
+## Context and motivation

 The Coq proof assistant features several decision procedures for various logic fragments.
 For instance, we have: